Magnetization process and ordering of the $S=1/2$ pyrochlore magnet in a field: Abstract

 \section{Abstract}

 We study the $S=1/2$ pyrochlore Heisenberg antiferromagnet in a magnetic field.
-Using large scale density-matrix renormalization group (DMRG) calculations for clusters up to $128$ spins, we find indications for a finite triplet gap, causing a threshold field to nonzero magnetization in the magnetization curve.
+Using large scale density-matrix renormalization group (DMRG) calculations for clusters with up to $128$ spins, we find indications for a finite triplet gap, causing a threshold field to nonzero magnetization in the magnetization curve.
 We obtain a robust saturation field consistent with a magnon crystal, although the corresponding $5/6$ magnetization plateau is very slim and possibly unstable.
-Most remarkably, there is a pronounced and apparently robust $\frac 1 2$ magnetization plateau where the groundstate breaks (real-space) rotational symmetry, exhibiting {\it oppositely polarised} spins on alternating kagome and triangular planes.
-Reminiscent of the kagome ice plateau of the pyrochlore Ising magnet known as spin ice, it arises via a much more subtle `quantum order by disorder' mechanism.
+Most remarkably, there is a pronounced and apparently robust $1/ 2$ magnetization plateau where the ground state breaks the rotational symmetry of the lattice, exhibiting {\it oppositely polarized} spins on alternating kagom\'{e} and triangular planes.
+Reminiscent of the kagom\'{e} ice plateau of the pyrochlore Ising antiferromagnet known as spin ice, it arises via a much more subtle `quantum order-by-disorder' mechanism.

-\emph{Introduction.---} The Heisenberg antiferromagnet on the pyrochlore lattice, is one of the most frustrated three dimensional magnets, and as such a prime candidate for exotic, specifically quantum spin liquid, behaviour.
+\emph{Introduction.---} The Heisenberg antiferromagnet on the pyrochlore lattice, is one of the most frustrated three dimensional magnets, and as such a prime candidate for exotic, specifically quantum spin liquid, behavior.
 Indeed, its classical variants are topological magnets (classical spin liquids), exhibiting a Coulomb phase \cite{Isakov_dipolar_prl,Henley_dipolar_prb,Henley_ARCMP} in the limit of low temperature both for the Heisenberg \cite{moecha_pyro_prl} and the Ising (spin ice) variants, with the latter also hosting deconfined magnetic monopoles as quasiparticles \cite{harris_geometrical_1997,bramwell_spin_2001,castelnovo_magnetic_2008,castelnovo_spin_2012}.